-Impact of war conflict in Ukraine
+Impact of armed conflict in Ukraine

-The war conflict behind the eastern border has shown that one man's decision can destabilize the economy almost on a global scale.
-Following the Russia's invasion of Ukraine, the whole world faced a fuel crisis, stock markets and currencies of neighbouring countries, including Poland, were weakening.
+Following the Russia's invasion of Ukraine, both the world and Poland faced a fuel crisis and the weakening stock markets and currencies of neighbouring countries.
 Raw material prices and their availability have become a much bigger issue in the construction business than COVID 19 hazards.